 While current federal definitions of milk are limited to substance produced after "milking of one or more healthy cows," the FDA has rarely asked plant-based milk manufacturers to stop using the word "milk" in branding in the past.
 In 2008, the federal agency sent out this warning letter to a soy milk producer asking the brand to change the product's name due to legal definitions.

-It's unclear if Senator Baldwin's proposal prompted Gottlieb and the FDA to consider such a sweeping change, but we'll have to wait and see if her proposed legislation actually passes into law.
+It's unclear if Senator Baldwin's proposal prompted Gottlieb and the FDA to consider such a sweeping change, but we'll have to wait and see if her proposed legislation, along wit actually passes into law.
 The FDA will soon issue a new guidance document with the new, changed rules of marketing milk, Gottlieb said.